Binary Search Tree in Action (In-order)

 Of course, the size

-field, so for this problem, we can only use the in-order traversal property of BST.
-However, the optimization approach mentioned above is a common operation in BST and is still necessary to understand.
+does not have this field, so for this problem, you can only use the in-order traversal method.
+But the idea above is a common BST optimization.
+It's good to understand it.

-LeetCode problems 538 and 1038 are the same as this one, so you can solve them together.
-Here is the problem statement:
+LeetCode problems 538 and 1038 are actually the same question.
+You can solve them together.
+Here is the problem:

 Given the root